 Atlantic Fun Park

-It’s a universally acknowledged truth that you can’t have an American beachside vacation without a visit to an oceanfront amusement park.
-With that in mind, checking out Atlantic Fun Park is one of the best things to do in Virginia Beach.
+You can’t have an American beachside vacation without a visit to an oceanfront amusement park.
+When in Virginia Beach, checking out Atlantic Fun Park is a must!

 Located just off the boardwalk by the Virginia Beach Fishing Pier, this family favorite will even have the adults unleashing the big kid within.
 With a wide variety of fun attractions like carnival-style games and huge, thrilling fairground rides, there’s something to keep everyone happy, entertained, and screaming from the top of their lungs at Atlantic Fun Park.